 Most recently, J.B. produced and directed “Don’t Hang Up” starring Wendall Pierce and Lauren Holly as well as “Faith Heist: A Christmas Caper”, and “Faith Heist” for BounceTV.
-Prior to that, he directed Hallmark Channel’s film “A Midnight Kiss” which premiered to over 2.5 million viewers in the U.S..
-Also in 2018, J.B. produced an investigative social-justice documentary feature film called “The Guardians” for CBC’s documentary Channel which had its World Premiere at the prestigious Hot Docs Festival.
+Prior to that, he directed Hallmark Channel’s original movies “Nostalgic Christmas” and “A Midnight Kiss” as well as produced an investigative social-justice documentary feature film called “The Guardians” for CBC’s documentary Channel which had its World Premiere at the prestigious Hot Docs Festival.

 J.B. developed and produced three seasons of “Bitten” based on the NY Times bestselling novels by Kelley Armstrong for Space Channel, Syfy and Netflix.
 J.B. served as executive producer and directed multiple episodes of the series.

 His directorial work continued on Syfy and Space Channels’ long running series “Dark Matter” where J.B. directed one of the final episodes as well as the 2nd unit for multiple episodes.

 Prior to “Bitten”, J.B. wrote and directed three of the thirteen episodes of CBC’s JPOD, based on the Best-selling novel by Douglas Coupland, on which he also served as executive producer and showrunner.